lauren/simple-select/README.md

 simpleSelect("div.class");
 ```

-Returns all divs AND all elements of any type with the class ".class":
+Returns all elements with the class .class that are the descendant of a div:

 ```javascript
 simpleSelect("div .class");
 ```

-Returns all divs that have BOTH the class ".class" AND the class ".anotherClass":
+Returns all divs that the class ".class" AND the class ".anotherClass":

 ```javascript
 simpleSelect("div.class.anotherClass");